Page loading ... Please wait.

 Pumpkin Chocolate Chip Muffins

-Chocolate Chip Cookies: Preheat oven to 375 degrees F (190 degrees C) with rack in center of oven.
+Chocolate Chip Cookies: Preheat your oven to 375 degrees F (190 degrees C) and place the oven rack in the center of the oven.
 Line two baking sheets with parchment paper.

-In the bowl of your electric mixer (or with a hand mixer), beat the butter until smooth and creamy.
-Add the white and brown sugars and beat until fluffy (about 2 minutes).
-Beat in eggs, one at a time, making sure to beat well after each addition.
-Add the vanilla and beat until incorporated.
-Scrape down the sides of the bowl as needed.
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
+Add the white and brown sugars, and vanilla extract, and beat until smooth and fluffy (about 1 - 2 minutes).
+Add the eggs, one at a time, beating until incorporated.
+Scrape down the sides and bottom of the bowl as needed.

-In a separate bowl, combine flour, baking soda, and salt.
-Add the dry ingredients to the egg mixture and beat until incorporated, adding the chocolate chips and nuts (if using) about half way through mixing.
-If you find the dough very soft, cover and refrigerate until firm (from 30 minutes to two hours).
+In a separate bowl, whisk the flour with the baking soda and salt.
+Add the dry ingredients, and chocolate chips, to the egg mixture and beat just until incorporated.
+If you find the dough very soft, cover and refrigerate until firm (from 30 to 60 minutes).
+(The batter can be stored in the refrigerator for a couple of days.)

 Note: You can freeze this dough.
-Form the dough into balls and place on a parchment lined baking sheet.
+Form the dough into balls, flatten slightly, and place on a parchment lined baking sheet.
 Freeze and then place the balls of dough in a plastic bag, seal, and freeze.
-When baking, simply place the frozen balls of dough on a baking sheet and bake as directed - may have to increase baking time a few minutes.
+When baking, simply place the frozen balls of dough on a baking sheet and bake as directed.
+You may have to bake the cookies a few minutes longer than stated in the recipe.

 Chocolate Chip Cookies Recipe: